Generalized pentagonal geometries -- II: Block sizes 4, 5, 6 and 7

 {\boldmath $\adfPENT(4,168,13)$}, $d = 2$: {11, 17, 42, 455; 11, 87, 179, 471; 11, 135, 343, 476; 11, 155, 265, 517; 17, 87, 343, 517; 17, 135, 265, 471; 17, 155, 179, 476; 42, 87, 265, 476; 42, 135, 179, 517; 42, 155, 343, 471; 87, 135, 155, 455; 179, 265, 343, 455; 455, 471, 476, 517; 2, 48, 64, 421; 2, 99, 340, 432; 2, 176, 384, 502; 2, 254, 364, 508; 48, 99, 384, 508; 48, 176, 364, 432; 48, 254, 340, 502; 64, 99, 364, 502; 64, 176, 340, 508; 64, 254, 384, 432; 99, 176, 254, 421; 340, 364, 384, 421; 421, 432, 502, 508; 261, 432, 363, 134; 327, 462, 113, 185; 74, 509, 23, 434; 236, 251, 60, 409; 213, 437, 476, 334; 420, 162, 211, 267; 312, 18, 413, 116; 509, 156, 299, 260; 494, 193, 185, 102; 276, 250, 154, 209; 490, 461, 200, 361; 458, 351, 321, 508; 512, 274, 399, 373; 358, 212, 250, 195; 0, 491, 200, 166; 451, 446, 23, 224; 504, 398, 431, 29; 179, 65, 125, 4; 323, 66, 89, 296; 267, 80, 319, 47; 238, 219, 3, 179; 263, 423, 297, 394; 213, 203, 496, 493; 172, 115, 112, 355; 218, 437, 98, 102; 412, 321, 215, 213; 126, 226, 337, 315; 305, 151, 342, 34; 466, 475, 444, 89; 121, 444, 205, 408; 394, 404, 210, 149; 134, 162, 421, 69; 455, 408, 462, 83; 0, 7, 232, 240; 0, 2, 21, 71; 0, 1, 314, 366; 0, 14, 77, 289; 0, 13, 140, 409; 0, 25, 214, 359; 0, 72, 423, 505; 0, 119, 313, 465; 0, 65, 159, 284; 0, 73, 216, 246; 0, 131, 154, 367; 0, 79, 323, 337; 0, 401, 439, 443; 0, 56, 123, 404; 0, 40, 247, 417; 0, 66, 151, 160; 0, 181, 403, 469; 0, 82, 281, 428; 0, 102, 250, 407; 0, 133, 282, 447; 0, 215, 251, 483; 0, 32, 203, 306; 0, 147, 267, 295; 0, 132, 333, 473; 0, 303, 399, 503}.
 The deficiency graph is connected and has girth 5. \end{proof}

-As we indicated in Section~\ref{sec:Introduction}, type A pentagonal geometries with block size 5 are not common.
+As we indicated in Section~\ref{sec:Introduction}, small type-A pentagonal geometries with block size 5 are not common.
 The only ones we are aware of are the five $\adfPENT(5,r)$ that occur in \cite[Lemma 4.4]{Forbes2020P}, where in each case $r \equiv 0 \adfmod{5}$.
-Here, we expand the collection by presenting one more as well as five further examples with $r$ belonging to the other admissible residue class, $r \equiv 1 \adfmod{5}$. \begin{lemma} There exists a pentagonal geometry $\adfPENT(5,r)$ with a connected deficiency graph of girth at least $5$ for $r \in \{21, 26, 31, 36, 41, 45\}$. \end{lemma} \begin{proof}
+Here, we expand the collection by presenting one more as well as five further examples with $r$ belonging to the other admissible residue class, $r \equiv 1 \adfmod{5}$. \begin{lemma} There exists a pentagonal geometry $\adfPENT(5,r)$ with a connected deficiency graph of girth at least $5$ for